Biden, Johnson strike convivial tone in 1st meeting - WTMJ

 Since World War II, the trans-Atlantic “special relationship” has been sustained by a common language, shared interests, military cooperation and cultural affection.
 Sometimes that has been bolstered by close personal bonds, such as the friendship between Margaret Thatcher and Ronald Reagan in the 1980s, or between Tony Blair and Bill Clinton in the 1990s.

-Brexit may test those bonds.
+Brexit has tested those bonds.
 The U.S. still values Britain’s role as a European economic and military power and a member of the intelligence-sharing “Five Eyes” alliance.
 But Biden has made clear that he intends to rebuild bridges with the EU, a frequent target of Trump’s ire.
 That suggests Berlin, Brussels and Paris, rather than London, will be uppermost in his thoughts.

-Britain had been hoping to secure a quick trade agreement with the U.S. after its official departure from the EU in January.
+Britain hoped to secure a quick trade agreement with the U.S. after its official departure from the EU in January.
 The change in administration in Washington leaves prospects of a deal uncertain.

 And there may be one more, though admittedly small, obstacle to nurturing the “special relationship” — the very phrase itself.